ryanbarry/httpd/README.md

    This might seem like an obvious feature, but I think it will prove to be more complex than it seems, traversing directories and generating an HTML page representing their structure is a bit of work; I am also thinking that this may fit into a module once that API is in place, we'll see...

+ * virtual hosts

+   Being able to host multiple sites on one server is an essential and basic feature these days.
+Should be a pretty easy deal too, basically just need to correlate each Host with its own docroot.

+ * configuration file

+   At this point, there are enough features to warrant a method for configuring the server without requiring recompilation.
+I could have included this feature earlier, but I think it will be easier to implement once a base level of functionality is in place.
+Not sure what format configuration files will take at this point, might even use something like [Lua][8] if it's easy enough since that would add a great deal of power...

  * Epoll

    I am not interested in supporting every platform out there (Windows, older Linux, other *nix's are all well served by other software) so I think between Kqueue (FreeBSD & OS X) and Epoll (Linux 2.6+) I will be satisfied with multiplatform support.
 If others would like to contribute support for other systems, it may be easier once I have two implementations in place and I would be happy to accept contributions.